ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorComplexConicPattern.rst

 ISensorComplexConicPattern
 ==========================

-.. py:class:: ISensorComplexConicPattern
+.. py:class:: ansys.stk.core.stkobjects.ISensorComplexConicPattern

    object

    IAgSnComplexConicPattern Interface for defining sensor patterns by the inner and outer half angles and minimum and maximum clock angles of the sensor's cone.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ISensorComplexConicPattern

 Overview
 --------